 The benefits of neutering a female animal are:

 - No longer attracting unwanted attention from males during seasons

 - Prevention of ovarian and uterine cancers

-We routinely neuter cats, dogs and rabbits but can also operate on ferrets, guinea pigs, chinchillas and even miniature pigs.
+We routinely neuter cats, dogs and rabbits but can also operate on ferrets, guinea pigs and chinchillas.
 Please call and speak to a member of our team about your pet if you are considering this procedure, as different animals may have different aspects of care to be aware of after their operation.

 For more information about the neutering procedure, and the benefits it may have for your pet, please call us on 01474 534891.

 - We now have a quiet area off the main waiting r...